PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I hear and obey," said Samga.
 He whispered something in the crude, unfinished language of the Orcs.
 Whatever it was, the rabble at the far side of the room snapped to attention and stayed there.

-"Ah, dear Samga, with a thousand such men as you, you would still be Orcs.
-At any rate.
-My dear Merchant, do you know what this is," Alston indicated the in-focus, out of focus flame that flickered on the dias next to him.
+"Ah, dear Samga, with a thousand such men as you, I would still have a horde of Orcs.
+But a better horde.
+At any rate, my dear Merchant, do you know what this is," Alston indicated the in-focus, out of focus flame that flickered on the dais next to him.

 "Eh," Boltac began, intent on speaking some kind of witticism designed to take the wind out of Dimsbury's pretentious sails.
 But the Wizard would have none of it.